 Cart and I should have brought our swimming attire, for most of the times, I was really tempted to jump out of the boat and just splash into the water!
 By this time, we both have been quite tanned from a couple of hours we were in the open boat.

 After the boat ride, we explored the island of Capri.
 The vibe of the area was very touristy.
 Being summer, there were a large number of tourists walking about.
 Things costs a lot more here.
 My heart felt a little pained to see Cart having to spend so much on just the boat rides alone.
 But being a gentleman, he insisted that we have a nice time and not to worry about anything.

 I used to dislike rucola.
 To me, it was bitter and evil tasting.
 When I saw some in my caprese, I looked with disdain and pecked at it till I decided to just try and give it another chance.
 I actually liked it!
 When I had it in my salad, I gingerly tasted it again and found out that it was actually really good!
 It tastes so much better when it was in a combination with other foods.

 And I find myself loving my dessert so much!
 Cart had the Torta Caprese which is made with thick chocolate.

 While I had the Pastiera Napoletana.
-This cake is made of orange rinds, wheat grains and several things I dont remember.
-Its a really refreshing treat (not cloying at all).
+This cake is made of orange rinds, wheat grains and ricotta cheese.
+It’s a really refreshing treat, not cloying at all.
 I liked it better than the chocolate one even.

-We then went to Anacapri, where cart got a bottle of perfume for his mum.
+We then went to Anacapri, which was a smaller island next to it, where cart got a bottle of perfume for his mum.
 I explored the shop and noticed loads of lemon related items there, such as the limoncello and lemon soaps.
-The place smelled wonderfully of lemon scents
+The place smelled delightfully of lemon scents

 After we acquired the perfume, we headed up to the chair lift up to the peak of the mountain.
 Cart said that the view was spectacular there, but we reached there too late and they were already closed.